-- Applicants must be over 18. - Parents or guardians may apply on behalf of children. - Landlords may apply on behalf of tenants. - The property must be a legal residence which includes dwellings, mobile homes, caravans and houseboats. - Works must be "reasonable and practicable" to carry out, as determined by a designated Council officer in consultation with an OT and the applicant.
+- Applicants must be over 18. - Parents or guardians may apply on behalf of children. - Landlords may apply on behalf of tenants. - The property must be a legal residence which includes dwellings, mobile homes, caravans and houseboats. - Works must be "reasonable and practicable' to carry out, as determined by a designated Council officer in consultation with an OT and the applicant. (grants cannot be awarded retrospectively)

-Certificate of Future Occupation
+3.3 Certificate of Future Occupation